vbookshelf/Sound2Vibe-Deaf-Music-and-Gaming-Aid/README.md

 <b>Next Step</b>
 <br>
-Check if this prototype solves a real problem for deaf music lovers and gamers.
-In other words ... can it add real value to people's lives?
+Field test the prototype to assess whether or not this kind of device can add value to people's lives.
+If not then this project should be cancelled.

 <br>
 To date the development process has been iterative and messy.
 Here are a few failures...